-The screening and recruitment of patients, delivery of intervention and recording of outcomes will be carried out within participating EDs in England and Wales.
+The screening and recruitment of patients, delivery of intervention and recording of outcomes will be carried out within participating EDs in the UK.
 See section 7 for more details about screening and recruitment, including approach and consent pathways.

 Figure 1 depicts the patient flow (see page 13).